Stimulus Selection¶

 4 |

-See Stimulus Data for the full stimulus set, metadata fields, and loading examples.
-See Train / Test Splits for how images are partitioned for model training and evaluation.
+See Stimulus Set for file formats, metadata fields, and loading examples.
+See Train / Test Splits for the predefined evaluation splits.